MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

 ### Mimikatz sekurlsa::pth

-Using a technique called **Overpass-the-Hash**, the harvested NTLM hash is used to obtain a Ticket Granting Ticket (TGT).
-An attacker with a user's TGT, can masquerade as the compromised user such as RonHD.
+Using a common technique called **Overpass-the-Hash**, the harvested NTLM hash is used to obtain a Ticket Granting Ticket (TGT).
+An attacker with a user's TGT, can masquerade as a compromised user such as RonHD.
 While masquerading as RonHD, we can access any domain resource the compromised user has access to or their respective Security Groups have access to.

 1. From **VictimPC**, change directory to the folder containing **Mimikatz.exe**. storage location on your filesystem and execute the following command: